kaplayjs/kaplay-site/CONTRIBUTING.md

 - perf: A code change that improves performance
 - test: Adding missing tests or correcting existing tests
 - chore: Daily tasks, maintenance, etc
-- build: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
+- build: Changes that affect the build system or external dependencies
-- ci: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
+- ci: Changes to our CI configuration files and scripts
 - revert: Reverts a previous commit